0xReki/0xreki.github.io/_posts/2021/2021-01-06-unique-mahjong-sets.md

 </picture>

 {:.mt-4}
-The [Tengen Set by Ichikawaya](http://www.1kawaya.com/mj/p-tengen.html){:target="_blank" rel="noopener"} is currently the set I'm thinking of buying in the near future.
+The Tengen Set by Ichikawaya is currently the set I'm thinking of buying in the near future.
 It has a classy look that doesn't feel old.
+EDIT: Well now it's sold out.
+T_T

 ## Galaxy Set by Ichikawaya